GaloisInc/daedalus/pdf-driver/README.rst

 ----------

 The above tests are great when we're making non-functional changes to the parser.
-But if we make a functional change we now have 1000*2 file outputs
+But if we make a functional change we now have 2*1000 file outputs

     pdf_tests_expected/pdf_tests/2020-03-eval/*.pdf.{stdout,stderr}

 that may need need to change!
-So, please remember that keeping the expected outputs up to date is the only thing that makes these useful.
+So, keeping the expected outputs up to date is the only thing that makes these useful.

 To update the expected outputs (from a fully vetted set of outputs :-):

 .. code-block:: bash

-    cp -pv pdf_tests_actual/pdf_tests/2020-03-eval/* \
+    cp -Rpv pdf_tests_actual/pdf_tests/2020-03-eval/ \
             pdf_tests_expected/pdf_tests/2020-03-eval/

 EXAMPLE: Create Alternative Baselines
 -------------------------------------